-Due Date Focus Task type and overview of content and skills Component Your Your Outcomes addressed in task Α В (%) Mark Rank Wk.8 Term 1 M2, M4, M6 Portfolio and body of work The arranged image.
-15 5 20% 1 Wk.7 Term 2 CH1, CH3, CH4 Written exam and presentation Temporal image.
-20 15 35% 1 Wk.
+Due Focus Task type and overview of content and skills Comp onent Weight Your Your Date Outcomes addressed in task A В (%) Mark Rank Wk.8 Term 1 M2, M4, M6 Portfolio and body of work The arranged image.
+15 5 20% / Wk.
+5 / 7 Term 2 CH1, CH3, CH4, M1, M2, M3, M4, M5, M6 Half Yearly Examination and presentation Temporal image.
+20 15 35% / Wk.
 6 Term 3 CH2, CH5, M1, M3, M5 Artist statement and body of work Self-directed work.
-35 10 45% 1 • TOTAL 70 30 100%
+35 10 45% / TOTAL 70 30 100%

-CON IPONENTS WEIGHTINGS
+COM MPONENTS WEIGHTINGS

-A Making 70%
+Α Making 70%

 В Critical and historical studies 30%

 Code Descriptor.
-A student M1 generates a characteristic style that is increasingly self-reflective in their photographic and/or video and/or digital practice M2 explores concepts of artist/photographer, still and moving works, interpretations of the world and audience response, in their making of still and/or moving works М3 investigates different points of view in the making of photographs and/or videos and/or digital images M4 generates images and ideas as representations/simulations in the making of photographs and/or videos and/or digital images M5 develops different techniques suited to artistic intentions in the making of photographs and/or videos and/or digital images M6 takes into account issues of occupational health and safety in the making of photographs and/or videos and/or digital works CH1 generates in their critical and historical practice ways to interpret and explain photography and/or video and/or digital imaging CH2 investigates the roles and relationships among the concepts of artist, work, world and audience in critical and historical investigations CH3 distinguishes between different points of view and offers interpretive accounts in critical and historical studies CH4 explores ways in which histories, narratives and other accounts can be built to explain practices and interests in the fields of photography and/or video and/or digital imaging CH5 recognises how photography and/or video and/or digital imaging are used in various fields of cultural production
+A student M1 generates a characteristic style that is increasingly self-reflective in their photographic and/or video and/or digital practice M2 explores concepts of artist/photographer, still and moving works, interpretations of the world and audience response, in their making of still and/or moving works М3 investigates different points of view in the making of photographs and/or videos and/or digital images M4 generates images and ideas as representations/simulations in the making of photographs and/or videos and/or digital images М5 develops different techniques suited to artistic intentions in the making of photographs and/or videos and/or digital images М6 takes into account issues of occupational health and safety in the making of photographs and/or videos and/or digital works CH1 generates in their critical and historical practice ways to interpret and explain photography and/or video and/or digital imaging CH2 investigates the roles and relationships among the concepts of artist, work, world and audience in critical and historical investigations CH3 distinguishes between different points of view and offers interpretive accounts in critical and historical studies CH4 explores ways in which histories, narratives and other accounts can be built to explain practices and interests in the fields of photography and/or video and/or digital imaging CH5 recognises how photography and/or video and/or digital imaging are used in various fields of cultural production